Open-EO/openeo-vue-components/README.md

 - `loadAdditionalData` / `load-additional-data` (function|null): See the corresponding prop in [`SearchableList`](#searchablelist).
 - `showKeywords` / `show-keywords` (boolean): Adds the keywords to the third line of the summary if set to `true`.
 Defaults to `false`.
 - `federation` (object): The data of the `federation` property obtained from the capabilities.
+- `missing` (array): The identifiers of the federated back-ends that are not providing data for the list of collections due to an issue.

 **Slots:**